Flag of the Russian Soviet Federative Socialist Republic: Proposed flag of the Russian SFSR

-Since the first meeting for creating new national flag of the RFSFR in March 1947, some proposals were sent to the authority.
+Since the first meeting for creating a new national flag of the RFSFR in March 1947, some proposals were sent to the authority.
 The graphic artist create a proposal to add white and blue horizontal stripes at the bottom, both two stripes took 1/6 of the flag's height.
 His proposal was submitted to the Secretary of the Presidium of the Supreme Soviet of the USSR Alexander Gorkin in June 1948 and again to the Chairman of the Council of Ministers of the RSFSR Boris Chernousov in December 1949, but was not approved.

 Mikhail Rodionov also created another proposal for the state flag of the RSFSR.
 It consisted of a traditional tricolour flag and a hammer and a sickle in the middle of the flag.
 Because of his proposal, he was accused of nationalism and anti-Sovietism in 1950, at the Leningrad affair case.

 Other Russian SFSR flags

 The banner of the republic was a 1:1 ratio red flag with gold fringe, commonly used in ceremonies.
 The banner was also used for the first inauguration of Boris Yeltsin as President of the Russian SFSR on 10 July 1991.